softwareunderground/awesome-open-geoscience/awesome.md

 * [Microsoft's Shared Source CLI, C#, and Jscript License](http://directory.fsf.org/wiki/License:Ms-SS)
 * [Oculus Rift SDK License](http://directory.fsf.org/wiki/License:Oculus_VR_Rift_SDK_License)
 * More exhaustive lists: [Software](http://www.gnu.org/licenses/license-list.html#NonFreeSoftwareLicenses) and [Others](http://www.gnu.org/licenses/license-list.html#NonFreeDocumentationLicenses)

+# Project Community Guidelines

+Awesome projects make it easy to get involved with.
+Tell the community, how you would like your issues and pull requests and how you credit them when they contribute to the software, report issues or problems with the software or simply seek support.

+# Datasets

+Awesome datasets need an open license and should be accessible.
+Ideally, they should be obtainable online, without sign-up.
+We appreciate that sometimes data portals with sign-ups are necessary.
+The sign-up for these portals *must be* automatic, meaning no long wait for response, and *cannot* limit usage of the data, meaning license restrictions that would make it non-open.

+    Awesome: Open downloadable data like an S3 bucket, API, kaggle dataset, or data.world dataset.
+    Awesome-ish (we get it, sometimes it's necessary): Data Portal with sign-up Bad (not acceptable): Contact the authors / maintainers and ask for the thing in the back of the cabinet.

+## Dataset Documentation

+Awesome datasets contain a full description of the data included and information about acquisition, processing and ideally reference implementations of loading and visualization of the adata.

+## Download Instructions

+Awesome datasets make it easy to obtain the data.
+Tell the community, how they can best obtain the data in the most stable way.

+# Publications and Cheat Sheets

+Awesome publications make it easy for the reader to navigate and obtain the information they need.
+These publications condense information in a unique way or offer a complete, exhaustive and comprehensive overview of a topic.

+# Software

+Awesome software is easy to install, beautifully documented with great examples and fully tested to ensure functionality.
+We go into more detail in the following sections.

 ## Software Documentation